-- The number at the top is the highway number.
+- The number at the top of the sign is the highway number.
 In the photo, it's CA Hwy 1

 - The letters indicate the county.
-For example, this marker is Monterey County (MON)
+The marker above is in Monterey County (MON)

 Reading the sign from top to bottom, it's easy to see that the photographer was standing on California Highway One in Monterey County, 58 miles north of the county line.